Give the Drug—Do the Time

 - Possessing controlled prescription drugs without a prescription

 Prescription drugs cause serious personal and legal problems.
-You can put an end to prescription drug abuse through a prescription drug detox program.
+You can stop the trap of prescription drug abuse by getting off the drugs now before they result in a felony or prison time.

-At Novus, we help people get off prescription drugs faster, and more comfortably, every day of the year.
+At Novus, we save lives by helping people get off prescription drugs faster, and more comfortably, every day.
+We can help you too.

 “Coming to Novus helped me realize there is no shame in getting some help.”